George K. Shuler: Political career

-Shuler ran for Congress in New York's 36th congressional district in 1920, but was defeated by Norman J. Gould.
-He was New York State Treasurer from 1923 to 1924, elected in 1922 but defeated for re-election in 1924 by Republican Lewis H. Pounds.
+Shuler ran for Congress in New York's 36th congressional district in 1920.
+He was New York State Treasurer from 1923 to 1924, elected in 1922.
 He was a delegate to the 1924 Democratic National Convention.

 Personal life

 Shuler married Blanche Stewart, and they had two daughters.
 In later life, he lived in Brooklyn, New York City.

 Shuler died at the Veterans Hospital in the Bronx on October 16, 1942.
 He was interred at Long Island National Cemetery.